SuperCh-SE-NCSU/ProjectScraping/README.md

 To be To be more specific, we develop a website for people to subscribe to our email service and get car information that they specified.(car model, year of make, mileage,etc)Based on these information, we crawl craigslist and find the right car, which agree with the customers needs and look up the price for the car from Kbb.
 Then we will email subscribed customers the information they need: the basic information( such as year, make, mileage,price), a link to the original posts on craigslist, and the price from Kbb.
 There should be two versions of our application.

 Version_1: Minimal functionality.
-According to customers' need specified on our subscription website, send them emails including information that they need from 2 websites, Craglist and kbb.(work done)
+According to customers' need specified on our subscription website, send them emails including information that they need from 2 websites, Craigslist and kbb.(work done)

 Version_2: Full functionality.
 Besides the subscription service, Build a database of customers' personal information and search records and extend the functionality of our website, so that every time customer log in our website, they will get latest car information since last log in.
 (Future work)